mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 I almost don't recognize the face on the screen at first.
 More of a corpse really.
 But then it strikes me: it's Mandus.
 Gotta be.
 Hasn't appeared publicly for years now and, looking like that I can't say I blame him, although I guess anything looks good at his supposed age.
 I always assumed he was dead.

 "...the need for complete secrecy," Mandus' voice is frail, but there's still something in it that smacks of the chair throwing CEO I'd heard about back in the day.
-"You must understand that I could not risk telling you the details until know.
+"You must understand that I could not risk telling you the details until now.
 We cannot rule out any threats, external or internal."

 "I selected you for this mission.
 It is of the highest importance to The Company... and to me personally."